ROLE: Logo and book design | CLIENT: DSTLRY

 Editors: Bryce Gold and Sean Edgar

-For the logo I looked at a number of different styles, taking inspiration from the covers of Victorian illuminated, leather-bound books.
-Amazingly, the team really liked two of the options, so they asked me to finalise one for the anthology, to be used across the main cover and most of the variants, but they also asked me to adapt a second route into a complete variant cover, which I developed into a whole cover wrap.
+For the logo I looked at a number of different styles, trying to capture the creepy but whimsical aesthetic of the comic strips featured inside.
+The team really liked two of the options, so they asked me to finalise one for the anthology, to be used across the main cover and most of the variants, and also asked me to adapt a second route into a cover design, which I developed into a complete illustrated wrap, again being inspired by Victorian illuminated, leather-bound books.

 Left: Main cover with my logo over artwork by Jenn Ely | Right: Variant cover by me, including the alternative logo design